intel-retail/automated-vending/docs_src/phases/phase3.md

 ## Overview

 After [phase 2](../phases/phase2.md) has been completed, the next step is to integrate physical hardware.
-This guide will assist you in understanding the pieces of hardware that are needed in the Automated Checkout reference design.
+This guide will assist you in understanding the pieces of hardware that are needed in the Automated Checkout reference implementation.

 ## Getting Started